saloni-agarwal-dev/car-organizer/README.md

 2. java 8

 # Deployment
-run the below commands in the car-organizer-service folder
+run the below commands in the car-organizer-service folder.

-mvn install (This will build the entire project and run the unit tests) mvn spring-boot:run (This will run the service at localhost:8080)
+mvn install (This will build the entire project and run the unit tests). mvn spring-boot:run (This will run the service at localhost:8080).

 # security (bonus)